Reproducible-Urban-Research/Streamlit-/README.md

 The tool is ideal for urban planners, researchers, and anyone interested in understanding demographic trends and population changes over time.

-✅ Features
-📍 Key Features
+📍 Key Features of dashboard

 📊 Historical Population Data: Visualizes the population growth in each London borough from 1801 to 2021.

 🌍 Interactive Map: Displays the geographic boundaries of each borough and allows users to select a specific borough for detailed analysis.